 - 3 cups gluten free flour blend make sure potato free, see notes

-- 3 tbsp gluten free flour blend with potato see notes
+- 3 tablespoon gluten free flour blend with potato see notes

-- 1 tbsp plain greek yogurt of choice
+- 1 tablespoon plain greek yogurt of choice

 - extra flour for rolling out

 - toppings as desired

 - In a large bowl with a hand mixer, or in a stand mixer, combine brown sugar with yeast and warmed milk of choice.
 Milk should be around 100°F in temperature.
 Allow yeast to bloom for 10 minutes.

 - After blooming, add yogurt and mix well.